SAP-samples/teched2023-AI269/exercises/ex1/README.md

 ```

+That's it.
+Hope you found this hands on session informative.
+To know more about SAP AICORE and AI Launchpad use the below references.

 ## Reference
 - You have an SAP AI Launchpad service instance and service key.
 For more information, see [SAP AI Core Initial Setup Documentation](http://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/initial-setup).